 - EasyPress mat

-- Mugs must by polyester coated or have a sublimation coating on them.
+- Mugs must be polyester-coated or have a sublimation coating.

 - Capacity of 10 – 16 oz (300-450ml)